 A memorandum is a public document under Section 399 of the Companies Act, 2013.
 Consequently, every person entering into a contract with the company is presumed to have the knowledge of the conditions contained therein.

 Section 4 of the Companies Act, 2013 seeks to provide for the requirements with respect to memorandum of a company.

 The articles of association of a company are its rules and regulations, which are framed to manage its internal affairs.
 Just as the memorandum contains the fundamental conditions upon which along the company is allowed to be incorporated, so also the articles are the internal regulations of the company [Guiness vs. Land Corporation of Ireland 22 Ch.
 D. 349, 381].

-The articles of association are in fact the bye-laws of the company according to which director and other officers are required to perform their functions as regards the management of the company, its accounts and audit.
+The articles of association are in fact the bye-laws of the company according to which the director and other officers are required to perform their functions as regards the management of the company, its accounts, and audit.
 It is important therefore that the auditor should study them and, while doing so he should note the provisions therein in respect of relevant matters.
 Section 5 of the Companies Act, 2013 seeks to provide the contents and model of articles of association.